jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.8 Cart
 Request the use of Cartesian type atomic basis functions.
-The default basis type in AutoMR (i.e. spherical harmonic functions) will then be disabled.
+The default basis type in `automr` (i.e. spherical harmonic functions) will then be disabled.
 These two types of basis functions correspond to '6D 10F' (Cartesian functions) and '5D 7F' (spherical harmonic functions) in Gaussian.
 It is strongly recommended to use spherical harmonic functions, especially in all-electron relativistic computations (DKH2,